 After spending some time over there clicking photos and enjoying views, you will get back to Gorek Shep for spending a night.

 Day 09: Hike to Kalapatthar and trek to Pheriche

 In order to hike to Kalapatthar, you have to wake up earlier in the morning before the sun rises.
-This is the toughest walking day of entire trekking days because you are going to walk on the ascending trail till to the top of Kala Patthar.
-So, fitness with good acclimatization is necessary for completing this hiking to Kala Patthar.
+This is the toughest walking day of the entire trekking day because you are going to walk on the ascending trail to the top of Kala Patthar.
+So, fitness with good acclimatization is necessary for completing this hike to Kala Patthar.

 Once you reach on top of Kala Patthar hill station, you will know the value of the heavenly riches and eye-catching mountain views of Nepal.
 You may feel that you are in paradise and a god is taking you on a tour to heaven.

 After spending some time, you go down and get back to Gorak Shep and have breakfast.
 Then you go down slowly till to Pheriche.
 Except for one part of this trail where a steep descending moraine wall of Khumbu Glacier lies, you will go down slowly and simply till to Pheriche.
 But this trekking retraces the previous ways till to Lobuche and walks down along the moraine wall and reaches Pheriche.
 It is a beautiful village, situated at a lower altitude than Lobuche.

 Today, you are going back to Namche Bazaar, but it would not mean that you will walk on the descending trail only because there are some uphill trails too that you must walk on steeply.
 You will meet a trail that you had followed already on day 5.
 But today’s trail is just the opposite to it and it’s a long and tiring walking day.
 So, it would be better to start trekking a bit earlier in the morning after having breakfast.